ueberdosis/hocuspocus/docs/src/docPages/examples/awareness.md

 ## toc

 ## Introduction
-You can sync information about all present users through the Awareness API.
-You’re completely free to share whatever you like, for example a name, a color, the cursor position, or even a position a 3D system – do it!
+You can sync information about all present users through the [Awareness API](/provider/awareness).
+You are completely free to share whatever you like, for example a name, a color, the cursor position, or even a position a 3D system – do it!

 ## Example
 ```js